iremreform/EE-Dashboard/README.md

 - Agree the Google Sheet columns/access model and synchronize it into the existing Supabase reservation lookup flow.
 - After client approval, create a private Cloudflare R2 bucket and replace the current Supabase Storage upload/read layer with production-grade multipart uploads for 1–2 minute 4K videos.
-- Complete the production Resend/domain handoff, Vercel account transfer, security review, device QA, and remaining items in `docs/launch-checklist.md`.
+- Complete the production Resend/domain handoff, Vercel account transfer, device QA, provider credential handoff, and remaining items in `docs/launch-checklist.md`.